Last updated January 1, 2023

 - Emergency.
 In an emergency, including to protect the personal safety of any person.

-PERSONAL INFORMATION SECURITY
+PERSONAL DATA SECURITY

 YOUR INFORMATION CHOICES AND CHANGES

-In addition to the choices outlined in other parts of this Statement, you also have control over the following:
+In addition to the choices outlined in other parts of this Privacy Statement, you also have control over the following:

 - Email Communications.
 You may opt-out of receiving promotional or marketing emails from Mixpanel by following the instructions in those emails.
 If you opt-out, we may still send you non-promotional emails, such as emails about your Mixpanel projects or our ongoing business relationship.